Gilaki language: Verb system

 The verb system of Gilaki is very similar to that of Persian.
 All infinitives end in -tən/-dən, or in -V:n, where V: is a long vowel (from contraction of an original *-Vdən).
 The present stem is usually related to the infinitive, and the past stem is just the infinitive without -ən or -n (in the case of vowel stems).

 Present tenses

 From the infinitive dín, "to see", we get present stem din-.

 Present indicative

+Gilaki, Zaza, Mazandarani and other Caspian languages derive their present stems from the same old Iranian present participle /*-ant/ in contrast to the Perside modal prefixes added to the present stem of the verb, e.g. -mi in Persian and -di in Kurdish: